tapika/test_codecov/readme.md

 * **cons:** Requires one extra conversion step `.coverage` (Binary file) > `.xml` > `report`, where other choices does not intermediate step.

+* **cons:** Code coverage shown in Visual studio does not matches code coverage produced by tooling - maybe because intermediate tools.

 2. Coverlet.MsBuild (How to make it - [link](#xunit-project-set))